 Another positive change is the addition of a switch to change the camera settings between photos and movies, recalling the last-used settings for each.

 Highly unfortunate to those of us acclimated to and simultaneously using the EOS R5 and R6 is that the new Photo/Movie Switch has the same position and shape as the R5's power switch.
 I frequently switch the R5 II (and R6 II) into movie mode before putting it in the bag, only to find the stills settings not working properly when I went to use the camera again.
-This mistake can also drain a battery.
+This mistake can also result in a drained battery.

 Obvious from the top view is that the viewfinder provides plenty of nose relief from the LCD, and the new multi-function shoe is visible.
 The new Canon ER-SC3 Shoe Cover's design addresses an inadvertent removal issue, but it is terribly difficult to remove and install.

-I expect the ER-SC3's predecessor, the Canon ER-SC2 Shoe Cover (or the Vello equivalent) to live on my R5 II multi-function shoes.
+I expect the ER-SC3's predecessor, the Canon ER-SC2 Shoe Cover, or the Vello equivalent, to live on my R5 II multi-function shoes.

 Note that a Canon AD-E1 Multi-Function Shoe Adapter is recommended to adapt legacy Speedlite accessories to the updated multi-function shoe.